 The resort city of Porto Cheli, with its endless beaches and the cleanest sand, lies on the shores of a large harbor.
-This place attracts tourists not only with the clear sea waters, but also with the opportunity to take up local sailing sport.
+This place attracts tourists not only with the clear sea waters but also with the opportunity to take up a local sailing sport.
 Porto Cheli often holds sailing races for the tourists either to watch or to take part in.

 To ensure the maximal convenience of your vacation, it would be wise to consider transportation in advance.
 Booking a transfer is the ideal solution to this problem.
 An English-speaking driver will meet you at the airport or any other specified place and bring you and your luggage to any nook of Greece.

 Distances to big transport points